verypedro/Comet/README.md

 - On the next warning, *"Some photos may not be copied.
 Is this OK?"* press **No**.
 - If you see *"The management file will now be updated.
-This may take some time,"* it worked — you can exit Settings now.
+This may take some time,"* it worked!
+You can exit Settings now.
 - If not, try again.